Cellie0320/ARWSS/PRJ371-Main-main/README.md

 Docker will be considered for deployment when the application is ready.

 ## License
-License information found about the project in the file below: https://github.com/Cellie0320/ARWSS/blob/3d68754e8e2396d7d5aaa947e9e83052917ec3f0/LICENSE
+License information found about the project in the link below: https://github.com/Cellie0320/ARWSS/blob/3d68754e8e2396d7d5aaa947e9e83052917ec3f0/LICENSE